 Be aware that 404 pages often don’t have a content filter at all.

-The content injection can also break because of a malformated ad code or when the paragraphs can not be counted due to a broken tag.
+Malformatted website HTML or even broken ad code can cause the content injection not to work.
 Such issues will be captured in the error log or displayed below the ad, when you have WP_DEBUG enabled in your wp-config.php.